"More tea?" says the kindly old porter with a grin...

 4 May, 2008

-Revisiting this tea, it seems a touch thin and not quite as full and enjoyable as I previously remember.
-I have downgraded by "to buy" list from its original 2 tuo to just a single tuo.
+Revisiting this tea, it seems to have gone a little quiet.
+I have downgraded by "to buy" list from its original two tuo to just a single tuo.

 I am reminded that the abrasive character of this tea is not to everyone's liking, as my dear wife noted that, "This tastes like unpleasantly overbrewed green tea."